Digipath AI Test

 Step 4: AI-Powered Analysis

-High-resolution image capture: Each cell nucleus is photographed in detail
+High-Resolution Image Capture: Each cell nucleus is imaged in detail

-Cell classification: Determines if the cell is normal, cycling, or aneuploid
+Cell Classification: Determines if the cell is normal, cycling, or aneuploidy

 Step 5: Automated Results Generation